HumanSignal/label-studio/docs/source/guide/comments_notifications.md

 ---

-Comments are a Label Studio Enterprise feature that allow communication between reviewers and annotators.
-These can be an important tool in your review workflow, allowing you to:
+Comments are a Label Studio Enterprise feature that allow communication between reviewers and annotators:

+**Annotator to reviewer communication**
+- Ask for clarification on a task
+- Provide reasoning or context for their annotation

+**Reviewer to annotator communication**
+- Answer questions
+- Give feedback to help the annotator improve

+ This annotator-reviewer feedback loop is an important tool in your review workflow, allowing you to:

 - Speed up the labeling process
 - Increase the annotation quality
 - Build more solid labeling and review processes

 ![Screenshot of comments](/images/review/comments.png)

 ## Permissions